StephenPower/Bootstrap-Themes-Summer-2012-Release/README.md

 Readme.md (what your're reading now)

-theme.zip - This is the "compiled" zip file that contains all the necessary items for a django shop theme.
+License-Apache2.0txt License for all work developed by Stephen Power, others such as Bootswatch and Bootstra

 Folders:

+There are two themes, Default and Orange-News.
+Below is a summary and short documentation for the themes.

+Summary

+default.zip - This is the "compiled" zip file that contains all the necessary items for a django shop theme.

+OrangeNews.zip - Same just for the Orange News Theme

 less: Contains a customized variables.less and an included responsive.less.
 This readme is unable to explain the less "dynamic stylesheet language"